 Psychosis – seeing or hearing things or believing untrue things – and psychotic episodes can also be caused by certain drugs.

-But even when those extremes are not reached, alcohol and drugs are mind and mood altering and cannot fail to impact on emotional health.
+But even when those extremes are not reached, alcohol and drugs are mind and mood-altering and cannot fail to impact emotional health.

-Those who make a successful recovery very often realise that they were relying on drink and drugs to help them cope with a past trauma, a mental health issue or as a way of masking a problem such as with anxiety or lack of confidence.
+Those who make a successful recovery very often realize that they were relying on drink and drugs to help them cope with past trauma, a mental health issue, or as a way of masking a problem such as anxiety or lack of confidence.

 In addition to the people who reach a point where they unravel due to addiction, there are likely many, many more who rely on alcohol or drugs more than they’d like to (or are likely to admit) and can relate to the stories of people who have suffered addiction.

 A footballer’s story